jrots/docker-tools/README.md

 ### Requirements
 * Docker - Your development container (https://www.docker.com/)
-* Viscocity - Manages your VPN connections (optional) (https://www.sparklabs.com/viscosity/)
+* (Optional) Viscocity or Tunnelblick - Manages your VPN connections (https://www.sparklabs.com/viscosity/ or https://tunnelblick.net/)

-> Note: AppleScript is used to control Viscosity.
+> Note: AppleScript is used to control the VPN connections with Viscosity or Tunnelblick.
 If this does not work for you, just disable VPN in the `config.sh`.
-(Or if you're running Windows, take a look [here](https://www.sparklabs.com/support/viswin_command_line))

 ### Initialization
 Start with cloning this repository to your local machine.